 Apply our Drug Development Expertise to New Chemical Entities Derived from our Epigenetic Regulator Program.
 We have assembled a core team of employees with considerable experience in drug development, and it is our intent to leverage their capabilities by developing pharmaceuticals derived from our Epigenetic Regulator Program.
-We believe that these new chemical entities may have utility for several metabolic diseases such as NAFLD, NASH and other liver conditions, in acute organ injuries such as AH and AKI, in various orphan diseases, and in inflammatory skin conditions such as psoriasis and atopic dermatitis.
+We believe that these new chemical entities may have utility in acute organ injuries such as AH and AKI, in various orphan diseases, and for several metabolic diseases such as NASH, NAFLD and other liver conditions.
 We believe that these product candidates may be of interest to other pharmaceutical companies and that it may be possible to license the rights to certain products, formulations, indications or territories from this program while retaining the rights to other product candidates, formulations, indications or territories for either our own development and commercialization or for licensing at a later stage of development.

 Focus on Certain Acute Indications, Chronic Debilitating Medical Conditions and Certain Local Pain Conditions.
-Many of the diseases and disorders that present great challenges to medicine include pain management, CNS disorders, metabolic disorders, cardiovascular disease, acute organ injury, ophthalmic conditions and other chronic diseases.
-In addition, we have identified certain local and acute pain and other medical conditions that we believe can be addressed by improved therapeutics.
-Our current efforts focus on using our versatile drug delivery platform technologies to develop products that address these medical conditions and on exploiting our Epigenetic Regulator Program through which we have identified new chemical entities that may have utility in conditions such as chronic metabolic/lipid disorders and acute organ injuries.
+Many of the diseases and disorders that present great challenges to medicine include acute organ injury, metabolic disorders, pain management, CNS disorders, cardiovascular disease, ophthalmic conditions and other chronic diseases.
+Our current efforts focus on exploiting our Epigenetic Regulator Program through which we have identified new chemical entities that may have utility in conditions such as acute organ injuries and chronic metabolic/lipid disorders and on using our versatile drug delivery platform technologies to develop products that improve current treatment options.